 In considering the succession plans for our chief executive officer role in September 2020, the Compensation Committee targeted a base salary range for 2021 at approximately the 75th percentile of our peer group in order to attract and retain a chief executive officer with the necessary commercial launch and leadership experience to lead our Company.
-In determining Mr. Bailey's initial base salary in connection with his appointment as Chief Executive Officer and President in 2021, the Compensation Committee considered his work experience, executive leadership experience and the base salaries paid to executive officers in similar positions at our peer companies based on data provided by Radford.
+In determining Mr. Bailey's base salary increase in 2022, the Compensation Committee recognized that the Company significantly grew in complexity.
+For example, we completed enrollment of four of our five new clinical trials with the enrollment of the remaining one clinical trial to be completed by the second quarter of 2023 and hired the COSELA focused sales team and deployed them into the field.

-In determining Ms. Moses' base salary increase in 2021, the Compensation Committee recognized her increased responsibility as Chief Financial Officer in connection with the anticipated product launch, her work experience and executive leadership experience, the base salaries paid to other chief financial officers at peer companies based on data provided by Radford and targeted her base salary at approximately the 50th percentile of our peer group.
-In determining the base salaries for Mr. Avagliano and Dr. Malik in 2021, the Compensation Committee targeted their base salaries at approximately the 50th percentile of our peer companies and considered their experience and tenure at the Company.
+In determining Ms. Moses' base salary increase in 2022, the Compensation Committee recognized her increased responsibility as Chief Financial Officer in connection with the launch and commercialization of the Company's product, her work experience and executive leadership experience, the base salaries paid to other chief financial officers at peer companies based on data provided by Radford and targeted her base salary at approximately the 50th percentile of our peer group.
+In determining the base salaries for Mr. Avagliano in 2022, the Compensation Committee targeted his base salary at approximately the 50th percentile of our peer companies and considered his experience and tenure at the Company.